 Open-Source Foundation

-Portkey maintains an open-source core, providing transparency into the codebase and enabling self-hosted deployments for teams requiring complete control.
+Portkey maintains an open-source AI Gateway and supports self-hosted or hybrid enterprise deployments for teams requiring more infrastructure control.

 Recognition and Reviews